Category:134 Engineering Professional Services

 Costs associated with these “new” services may be covered by the unit costs included in the original contract or by a newly negotiated cost in the supplemental agreement.
 When a supplemental agreement to an hourly rate contract is needed, the unit salary costs for the service provided by the supplement must be the same as those salary costs contained in the MOU.
 Direct costs and overhead costs for the services contained in the supplemental agreement should reflect the costs that will be in effect during the performance of the service.

 Once it is determined that the scope of services needs modification, the PM/CA follows the same negotiation process for the supplemental agreement that is followed for new contracts through submission to the PSC, via the email group CODEPSCReview.
 Any change in the scope of services, whether it results in a change in cost or not, must be included in an approved supplemental agreement.
 If a DBE goal was established in the original contract it will continue to apply.
 The agreement must be executed prior to the consultant receiving authorization to proceed with the modified scope of services.
+Supplemental Agreements for extension of time, with no additional cost, are not required to be submitted through the PSC.
+The district or division director has the delegation of authority to sign the Supplemental Agreement.
+The executed copy of the Supplemental Agreement must be submitted through CODEPSCReview.

 When a supplemental agreement is necessary, additional funds to cover the added costs in the contract must be identified from the appropriate budget category and be approved as a necessary expenditure.
 The contract information is submitted to the PSC via the email group CODEPSCReview using PSC Approval to Execute Supplemental Agreement, Fig. 134.5.2.
 After PSC approval has been granted, the district or division will mail three hard copies of the supplemental agreement, executed by the consultant, to the Design Division, who will submit them to CCO for approval as to form, and then to the Commission Secretary, who has the appropriate individuals execute them.